ivanvoitovych/tour-of-heroes/step-5.md

 </div>
 ```

-When you refresh the page you will get an error that says 'Trying to get property 'Name' of non-object'
+When you refresh the page, you will get an error that says 'Trying to get property 'Name' of non-object.'
-and in browser's console you will see the error as well: 'Uncaught TypeError: Cannot read properties of null (reading 'Name')'
+And in the browser's console, you will see the error as well: 'Uncaught TypeError: Cannot read properties of null (reading 'Name').

+It happens because `$selectedHero` is null by default, and you are trying to access its property.

-To fix that we need to display this only if there is $selectedHero available using if directive
+To fix that, we need to display this only if there is `$selectedHero` available using the `if` directive:
-`if="$selectedHero"`.
+`<div if="$selectedHero"`.

+More about it here: [https://viewi.net/docs/conditional-rendering](https://viewi.net/docs/conditional-rendering)

-Let's wrap our edit into a div with the if directive.
+Let's wrap our edit into a div with the `if` directive.

 ```html
 <div if="$selectedHero">